 - Self-criticism is a sure sign of maturity – and the first step toward eliminating any personal weakness.

-- Analyze your adversaries’ point of view, so that you may see the basic weakness of your condition – so that you may learn and grow from the wisdom of your opposition.
+- Analyze your adversaries’ point of view so that you may see the fundamental weakness of your condition – so that you may learn and grow from the wisdom of your opposition.

-- In your public addresses, speak in simple common language – as if you were engaged in a conversation.
+- Speak in simple everyday language in your public addresses – as if you were engaged in a conversation.

 9. THE PRAYER OF JABEZ – BRUCE WILKINSON

 Of all of my books, this is the smallest and shortest, inspired by a very small scripture hidden in the middle of the Bible.
-However, this book and its study, empowered me so much as a leader.
-My confidence and passion and drive grew exponentially after I read this book.
+However, this book and its study empowered me so much as a leader.
+My confidence and passion, and drive grew exponentially after I read this book.
 I recommend this book for two main reasons.
-The study of Jabez will really inspire you.
-Also, the writer’s ability to draw so much from one little scripture is truly astounding.
+The study of Jabez will inspire you.
+Also, the writer’s ability to draw so much from one little scripture is genuinely astounding.

 10. AMERICAN SNIPER – CHRIS KYLE

 This was the first military-related book I read after joining the Army.
 I didn’t want to read it.
-I heard to much surrounding Chris’ death, both good and bad, I just didn’t want to deal with the emotions.
-But, I read it…and the emotions were intense.
+I heard so much surrounding Chris’ death, both good and bad, and I didn’t want to deal with the emotions.
+But, I read it…and the feelings were intense.

 I read the book from cover to cover probably faster than I have read any other book.
 I could not put it down.
-This is an amazing story about an outstanding soldier who struggled in life, in family, and in post-war reality.
+This is a fantastic story about an outstanding soldier who struggled in life, family, and post-war reality.
 There are a lot of lessons for any struggling, aspiring or successful leader.
-I really think this is an essential read that will challenge you to consider your own decisions and relationships and priorities.
+I think this is an essential read that will challenge you to consider your own decisions and relationships, and priorities.

 11. THE TOTAL MONEY MAKEOVER – DAVE RAMSEY

-I first “read” this book as I was driving to Kenosha, Wisconsin in a Uhaul truck.
+I first “read” this book while driving to Kenosha, Wisconsin, in a Uhaul truck.
 I had all of my personal belongings loaded in the back and my car in tow.
-I was to start a new job – a new career after leaving my family and friends, a 20 year career and so many memories.
-I listened to the audiobook and found myself shouting “amen,” crying, arguing with myself, plotting out my future and yelling at Siri to take notes for me…all while driving my Uhaul.
+I was to start a new job – a new career after leaving my family and friends, a 20-year career, and so many memories.
+So I listened to the audiobook and found myself shouting “amen,” crying, arguing with myself, plotting out my future and yelling at Siri to take notes for me…all while driving my Uhaul.

 I could not believe I had never heard of this guy Dave Ramsey!
-This book literally changed my life.
+This book changed my life.
 I learned so much about myself, about life and certainly about money.
 This should be a priority read for every leader, especially those leading organizations.
-There are many principles that apply directly to running an organization or business.
+So many principles apply directly to running an organization or business.

 12. THE MENTOR LEADER – TONY DUNGY

-This book has a special place in my heart because reading it demonstrated to me how authentic, transparent and down-to-earth Dungy is.
-In Fall of 2006 I was struggling to get through yet another semester in a desperate attempt to earn my college degree.
-I was enrolled in a leadership theory class and our professor assigned us to write a paper about an effective leader.
+This book has a special place in my heart because reading it demonstrated how authentic, transparent, and down-to-earth Dungy is.
+In the Fall of 2006, I struggled to get through yet another semester in a desperate attempt to earn my college degree.
+I was enrolled in a leadership theory class, and our professor assigned us to write a paper about an effective leader.
 However, she challenged us to fight the urge to write about someone we worked with or regurgitate an autobiography.
 She further challenged us to go out and interview a leader, someone that we might not ever get to interview otherwise.

-Sometime the following year I purchased Quiet Strength and excitedly raced through it.
-I was shocked when I started reading it because some of the stories he told me during our interview were mentioned in his book!
-I had so much fun reading the book and finding stories to which I had a “sneak preview.”
+Sometime the following year, I purchased Quiet Strength and excitedly raced through it.
+I was shocked when I started reading it because Coach Dungy mentioned some of his stories during our interview in his book!
+I had so much fun reading the book and finding stories I had a “sneak preview.”